Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 try to solve both `byteArrayInput` and `Mockito` whilst trying to further progress your tests/code.
 Especially if 2 of the issues turned out to be standard warnings that are quuuuite *recent*...

 I might work more today, but odds are not.
-Got an early hospital visit the next day (01/14), so I'll not push myself to work anymore unless a 💡 hits.
+Got an early hospital visit the next day (14/01), so I'll not push myself to work anymore unless a 💡 hits.

 ---
 ***

-## "Day 4" - 01/14-25
+## Day 5 - 'The Productivity of a Night Owl' - 14/01-25

 - [x] Advanced G assignments.
 (Kept as a single point for now)
 - [ ] Start on VG assignments.